What You Should Know

 Gender diversity studies have validated women in the work place and support the principle of collaboration as well as the premise that all women have a right to lead and to contribute at the highest level.
 Did you know…

-Companies with a higher percentage of women in executive positions have a 34% higher total return to shareholders than those that do not.
+Companies with women in executive positions have a 34% higher total return to shareholders than those that do not.

 Companies with the most women directors outperform those with the least on return on invested capital by 26%.

 On average, companies with the highest percentages of women board directors outperformed those with the least by 53%.

 On average, companies with the highest percentages of women on board directors outperformed those with the least by 42%.